Saw-titan/Pupstagram/README.md

-# Pupstagram
+# Pupstagram 🐾

+Pupstagram is a fun and playful web project inspired by Instagram — but for dogs! 🐶
-Pupstagram is all about celebrating the charm, chaos, and cuteness of dogs.
-Scroll through a feed full of furry faces, give some love with a like, and enjoy the endless joy that only pups can bring.
+Scroll through a cute feed of pup posts, like your favorites, and enjoy the wag-worthy vibes.

+## Features
+- Like button interaction
+- Clean, minimal layout with two posts side by side

+## Tech Stack
+- HTML
+- CSS
+- JavaScript

+Made with ❤️ for pup lovers everywhere.